v0lt13/EditorAttributesDocs/docs/source/Attributes/ButtonAttributes/button.rst

 Due to how buttons are drawn, parameters are serialized trough a custom system into JSON files, those JSON files are saved in ``YourProjectRoot\ProjectSettings\EditorAttributes``, to not have the parameters save you can set the `serializeParameters` parameter to ``false``, this is reccomended to avoid unneccesary clutter when you have tons of objects in your scene that do not need the parameters to be saved.
+You can also delete all serialized parameters from the :doc:`../../GettingStarted/editorattributessettings`.

 You can make a button to keep executing on hold by marking it as repetable::